maxnut/gdrender/README.md

 # Credits

-[gdclone](https://github.com/opstic/gdclone) helped a ton with child sprites and a bunch of other stuff
+[opstic](https://github.com/opstic/gdclone) helped a ton with child sprites and a bunch of other stuff

 [axmol](https://github.com/axmolengine/axmol) actions and zlib functions

+[matcool](https://github.com/matcool) converted to cmake and helped with some level stuff

+[iAndyHD3](https://github.com/iAndyHD3) ported the audio engine to raudio

 # Building
-> **Warning**
-> Only tested on Visual Studio 2022

-Open the project's solution with visual studio and build, everything should be already configured correctly
+Build the project with cmake

 # Screenshots